 - Felt is a material made from pressed carbonized fibers.
-Felt is resistant to high temperatures up to 1800°F (1000°C), somewhat skin-friendly, and cheap.
-You can cut felt if needed, and it has good insulation properties.
+It’s resistant to high temperatures up to 1800 °F (982 °C), somewhat skin-friendly, and cheap.
+It has good insulation properties, and you can cut it without problems.
 However, felt is not durable and will not last long.

 - Fiberglass is the most popular material to make durable and reasonably priced welding blankets.
 However, fiberglass (Wikipedia) is harmful if you breathe it and causes skin irritation.
-For these reasons, fiberglass is coated or has a heat-treated surface.
+For these reasons, it’s coated with other materials or has a heat-treated surface.

-- Silica fabric is a material with high resistance to welding and hot-cutting spatter and high resistance to thermal shrinkage.
-Furthermore, it is great for insulation purposes and is skin-friendly.
+- Silica fabric is a material with high resistance to spatter and thermal shrinkage.
+Furthermore, it’s great for insulation purposes and is skin-friendly.
 However, silica fiber is expensive and meant for professional blankets.

 What are the different coatings types?

 A welding blanket can be single or double-sided coated.
-Coatings offer extra protection from heat and spatter or special protection from water, oils, acids, electricity, or skin irritation.
-Some blanket materials such as felt cannot be coated.
+Coatings offer extra protection from heat and spatter or additional protection from water, oils, acids, electricity, or skin irritation.
+Some materials such as felt cannot be coated.

-Depending on the service conditions of the blanket, many coating materials can be used.
+Depending on the service conditions, many coating materials can be used.
+Some are suitable for light heat-resistant blankets and others for heat and spatter resistance.
 Some popular coatings are:

 - Heat-treated uncoated fiberglass